dennisXZX/react-hacker-news/README.md

 ## Future Improvement
 - Sorting by all the criteria (type, order, date range) could be provided

 - Stronger typing could be provided by using Flow/Typescript.
-Currently `PropTypes` is used due to time limitation.
+Currently only `PropTypes` is used and no shape of data coming from the API is defined due to time limitation.

 - Display comment page when users click on the comment tag associated with the article.